How we select items for our Green Catalogue.

 Our green catalogue also contains a lot of products made from degradable and starch based plastics.
 Again this is because many office items have short lives and are often designed to be disposable.
 In order to reduce the amount of permanent landfill we need to make more of these products degradable.
 The other way of dealing with the throw away culture in offices is to return to traditional long life products.
 These products are made to last and are often manufactured in excellent environmental and working conditions.
 The obsession with short term prices and cash flow in many businesses has led to the rise of cheap throw away office products.
 But many of these items do not last and have to be continually replaced.
 So while they appear to be cheap, they have a high long term cost to a business, not to mention the environmental cost in terms of material and energy use.
 The Green Stationery company now has a unique 'Product For Life' symbol to identify those stationery items that have life time guarantees and are made in good working and environmental conditions.

 We are therefore raising the question about palm oil content with all our suppliers, although getting the answers can be difficult, as the manufacturers often do not have this information readily available.
 We are also aware that the alternatives to Palm Oil can be equally if not more damaging to the environment and that in the long term we need sustainable Palm Oil to become the norm.
-To this end we will highlight products with Green Palm certification.
+To this end we will highlight products with Green Palm certification and in the meantime why not try our glue sticks made from potato starch and almond paste, yes they smell of marzipan.

 Recycled paper, sustainable forestry and bleaching